adlnet/xAPI-Spec/xAPI.md

 standards.
 The XAPI can work independently of an LMS, but is built with knowledge of the suite of services an LMS provides.

 __Learning Record Store (LRS)__: A system that stores learning information.
-Currently, most LRSs are Learning Management Systems (LMSs), however this document uses the term LRS to be clear that a full LMS is not necessary to implement the XAPI.
-The XAPI is dependent on an LRS to function correctly.
+Prior to the XAPI most LRSs are Learning Management Systems (LMSs), however this document uses the term LRS to be clear that a full LMS is not necessary to implement the XAPI.
+The XAPI is dependent on an LRS to function.

 __Profile__: A construct where information about the learner or activity is kept, typically in name/document pairs that have meaning to an instructional system component.